Uncharted Live Action Fan Film

-The Uncharted Live Action Fan Film is a 2018 action adventure short film based on the Uncharted video game series by Naughty Dog.
-Directed by Allan Ungar and co-written by Ungar and Jesse Wheeler, it was released on YouTube on July 16, 2018, and stars Nathan Fillion, Stephen Lang, Geno Segers, Mircea Monroe, and Ernie Reyes Jr.
+The Uncharted Live Action Fan Film is a 2018 American action adventure short film based on the Uncharted video game series by Naughty Dog.
+Directed by Allan Ungar and written by Ungar and Jesse Wheeler, it was released on YouTube on July 16, 2018, and stars Nathan Fillion, Stephen Lang, Geno Segers, Mircea Monroe, and Ernie Reyes Jr.

 Synopsis

-Treasure hunter Nathan Drake (Fillion) finds himself captured while searching for the lost treasure of the Flor de la Mar.
+Treasure hunter Nathan Drake finds himself captured while searching for the lost treasure of the Flor de la Mar.